 Markets selling bucketfuls of dried crickets for snacking, quaint cafes, and beautiful architecture adorned with balconies will all be at your fingertips.

-The mountains set a beautiful backdrop for photos, but the streets themselves around Selina are blissfully flat.
+The mountains make a beautiful backdrop for photos, but the streets themselves around Selina are blissfully flat.

 I’ve stayed at a lot of Selinas during my travels, and some of them are labyrinths.
 What I love about Selina Oaxaca is not only how easy it is to navigate, but how quaint it is.